k0pernikus/timr-report-manager/README.md

 Generating reports to easily and quickly forward them to external time tracking tools.

 Timr in its free version has the limitation to only track one activity.
-One can use the Notes annotation field as a "task descriptor".
+One can use the Notes annotation field as a " task descriptor".

 I have the use case to track my time both for

 - total work time over the course of a day (e.g. 'phone call with hannes', 'ticket #123', 'writing ticket')
 - time spent on specific tasks (e.g. a ticket #123)
 - it shows the hours both in the hour:minute (e.g. `5:15`), and as hours (e.g. `5.25`) for working with different time tracking tools at the same time

 Furthermore, this reports groups the activity by the notes.

 # Requirements

 - Download your timr csv
 - https://YOUR_USER.timr.com/timr/reports/workingTime.html
 - php installed locally

 # Usage

 ```
 $> php timr.php format --csv path_to.csv